Are you looking for the value-added method formula concepts of the national income chapter class 12 macroeconomics CBSE Board?

 Economics only considers value addition as income.
 As per the economics, only ₹ 1500 is considered as income.

 So the value-added method is meant to determine only value addition contributed by all production units within the domestic territory of a country.

-So, by deducting money value of Raw material out of money value of final output we can get Value addition.
+So, by deducting the money value of Raw material out of the money value of final output we can get Value addition.

-So, you have to follow following procedure to calculate domestic and national income by value added method
+So, you have to follow the following procedure to calculate domestic and national income by the value-added method

 Through this method, we first get Gross Value added at Market Price (Gross Domestic Product at MP).
 By adjusting depreciation, net tax, and NFIA we can arrive at different National Income Aggregates